GaloisInc/cryptol/README.md

 Nordin, Trevor Elliott, and Tristan Ravitch.

-Much of the work on Cryptol has been funded by, and lots of design input was provided by the team at the [NSA's Trusted Systems Research Group](http://www.nsa.gov/research/ia_research/), including Brad Martin, Frank Taylor and Sean Weaver.
+Much of the work on Cryptol has been funded by, and lots of design input was provided by, the team at the [NSA's Trusted Systems Research Group](http://www.nsa.gov/research/ia_research/), including Brad Martin, Frank Taylor, and Sean Weaver.

 Portions of Cryptol are also based upon work supported by the Office of Naval Research under Contract No. N68335-17-C-0452.
 Any opinions,